Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: : Principal Mask Proposals

 Here, $C$ refers to the channel dimension of the dense features, and $H = \nicefrac{h}{p}, W = \nicefrac{w}{p}$ with $p$ corresponding to the output stride of the backbone.
 Based on this image representation, the next step is to decompose the image into semantically meaningful masks to provide a local grouping prior for \cng{fitting} global class prototypes.

-\inparagraph{Initial principal mask proposal.} To identify the initial principal mask proposal in an image $I$, we analyze the spatial statistical correlations of its features.
+\inparagraph{Initial principal mask proposal.} To identify the initial principal mask proposal in an image $I$, we analyze the spatial statistical correlations of its features \rebut{by means of PCA}.
 Specifically, we consider the empirical feature covariance matrix

 where $f_{:,i,j}\in\mathbb{R}^C$ are the features at \cng{position} $(i,j)$ and $\bar{f}\in\mathbb{R}^C$ is the mean feature.
 To identify the feature direction that captures the largest variance in the feature distribution, we seek the first principal component of $\Sigma$ by solving